-Required Program of Study The following to be taken before Admission to Candidacy: ACADEMIC COURSES IN MMUSC 646MUSC 6xx IUSIC (30 credits) Seminar in Music Research (at least one course in Ethnomusicology) 3 cr.
+Required Program of Study The following to be taken before Adr mission to Candidacy: ACADEMIC COURSES IN MUSI MUSC 646 MUSC 677 IC (30 credits) Introduction to Musicology Current Theory and Method in Ethnomusicology 3 cr.
 3 cr.
-Balance of coursework selected n consultation with Advisor 21 cr.
-The following to be taken after A dmission to Candidacy: MUSC 899 MUSC 899 Doctoral Dissertation Research Doctoral Dissertation Research 6 cr.
+Balance of coursework selected in co nsultation with Advisor 21 cr.
+The following to be taken after Admis ssion to Candidacy: MUSC 899 MUSC 899 Doctoral Dissertation Research Doctoral Dissertation Research 6 cr.
 6 cr.
-Musicology/Ethnomusicology C you must inform your advisor.
-S CLOQUIUM ram are expected to attend all Music Scholars Lecture Series of colloquium events, which are usually held on Friday afternoon tudents are encouraged to submit their own research for acade expected the permission of their advisor.
-All papers must be as at 4:00pm.
-If you cannot attend, emic conferences.
-Before submission CHECKLIST FOR OTHER R EQUIREMENTS Completed prior to matriculat ion Placement examination (rTOEFL & Maryland Engl equired of all students) ish Institute examinations (for international students) Completed in the 2 nd to 4 th sem esters of study Pass the MA/Ph.D. qualif Select an advisor by the e Pass language examinatio Completed in the 4 th to 6 th sem esters of study Pass School of Music prel Pass divisional preliminar Apply for candidacy Appoint dissertation community Write dissertation prospect Oral defense of prospectu y examinations mittee Completed in the next to last so emester of study Submission of a full draft of the dissertation to the advisor Completed in the final semeste r of study (graduation deadlines) Write abstract of dissertat Final oral defense of dissertat In first two weeks of the semester in which you plan to graduate ion (to be filed with Graduate School with the final submission of evaluation of performances aduate School per their guidelines
+Musicology/Ethnomusicology Colloc you must inform your advisor.
+Studen QUIUM are expected to attend all Music Scholars Lecture Series ever quium events, which are usually held on Friday afternoons at nts are encouraged to submit their own research for academic eived the permission of their advisor.
+All papers must be rear 4:00pm.
+If you cannot attend, conferences.
+Before submission CHECKLIST FOR OTHER REQU UIREMENTS Completed prior to matriculation Placement examination (require TOEFL & Maryland English I red of all students) nstitute examinations (for international students) Completed in the 2 nd to 4 th semester rs of study Pass the MA/Ph.D. qualifying Select an advisor by the end of Pass language examination examination in the 2 nd semester f the 3 rd semester Completed in the 4 th to 6 th semester rs of study Pass School of Music prelimin Pass divisional preliminary ex Apply for candidacy Appoint dissertation committe Write dissertation prospectus Oral defense of prospectus with aminations e Completed in the next to last semes ter of study Submission of a full draft of the ne dissertation to the advisor Completed in the final semester of study (graduation deadlines) Write abstract of dissertation (st two weeks of the semester in which you plan to graduate to be filed with Graduate School with the final submission) on or evaluation of performances to School per their guidelines